 Joe is the Director of Lay Ministry Engagement at St. George’s Episcopal Church in Nashville, TN.
 How he got here is a journey down many roads, all were changed by God’s hand.
 He has made a living as a professional drummer, a Corporate pilot, and he just left a 25-year broadcasting career in rock radio and as a TV Meteorologist.
 Yes, God has a sense of humor when it comes to him!
 Through all his turns, he has had a relationship with God and a breath prayer to please show him where he needs to be, and the doors have opened every time.
 He received a calling from Saint George’s Rector, The Rev. Leigh Spruill, one year ago to serve in the church on the Leadership team, he accepted instantly.
 His goal is to help all people going down the many happy and some difficult roads in life to teach, lead, and motivate in the Spirit of Faith/Hope/Love.
 He and his wife Kim have been coming to St. George’s for almost 25 years.
 They were married here 20 years ago, and have two sons, Joey 17 and Justin 15.
 He is a founding board member at the Episcopal School of Nashville, and still enjoys playing the drums, flying, golfing, and being the King of Yahtzee.

-Morgan Wills, Board Member
+carol peterson, Board Member

 CAMMY BETHEA, BOARD MEMBER